jmazar/obmodeling/README.md

 The obmodeling package is designed to allow for modeling of order book features and dynamics based on L1 and L2 data.
-It includes analytical methods and graphiocs drawns from the microstructure literature and aims to be useful both for academics and working professionals.
+It includes analytical methods and graphiocs drawn from the microstructure literature and aims to be useful both for professional and academic researchers.

 # Details

-This is and *R* package which uses **xts** time series objects to manipulate and
+This is an **R** package which uses *xts* time series objects to manipulate and
 analyze:

 - Depth of the market at a given time